Bermuda Militia Infantry: Overseas Contingent

 The Caribbean Regiment left the USA for Oran, in North Africa, in June, 1944.
 Oran was handed over to Free French Forces before their arrival, and the Regiment was instead sent to Italy in July 1944, where it was employed in general duties behind the front line.
 In October it escorted 4000 German prisoners of war from Italy to Egypt, where it was used in mine clearance work around the Suez Canal area.

 The BMI was split into A Company, under Officer Commanding Acting (paid) Captain (substantive Lieutenant) J.A Duval, and B Company, under Captain W.W.
 Fuller, in April, 1943, and based at St. David's Battery and Prospect Camp, respectively.
 The personnel who had did not go abroad with the Contingent in 1944 were collected together in B Company, which remained based at Prospect Camp, and a new A Company was built up from recruits and based at St. David's Battery.
 A Company took over the guarding of RAF Darrell's Island in October, 1944.
-A Guard of Honour was provided by B Company, BMI, for the Opening of Parliamant in 1945, the first time this duty had fallen upon one of the local territorials.
+A Guard of Honour was provided by B Company, BMI, for the Opening of Parliament in 1945, the first time this duty had fallen upon one of the local territorials.
 The same company also provided a guard of honour in 1946.
 Both guards were commanded by Captain R.W.
 Evans, the Officer Commanding B Company, BMI.